connorjoleary/DeepCite/README.md

 ### Extension

-Before it can connect to your local running lambda, update the call to use ajax instead of aws lambda
+Before it can connect to your local running lambda, update the call to talk to local host

 ##### Chrome